-For the Apollo4 Blue SoC, the two supported MSPI modules support serial, dual, quad or octal mode and support the following external connections.
-The columns to the right indicate which bits are used in each configuration (S=serial, D=dual, Q=quad, O=octal with CE#).
+For the Apollo4 Blue Lite SoC, all three MSPI modules support serial, dual, quad or octal mode and support the following external connections.
+The columns to the right indicate which bits are used in each configuration (S=serial, D=dual, Q=quad, O=octal, H=hex with CE#).
 Within the table, O=output pin, I=input pin, and X=bidirectional.